Reevesland Project FAQs

 Q: Who currently owns the property?

-A: Since 2000, Arlington County has owned the property.
-It is designated as a historical site.
+A: Arlington County has owned the historical property since 2000.

 Q: What is planned for the Reeves Farmhouse property?
 Will the original building be preserved?
 What else is being built?